Project Pools Resources to Strengthen Oregon’s Child Care Sector

 “One thing we’ve been very proud of in the region is that we didn’t have a trend in child care closure through the pandemic.,” Noland says.
 “Having options for ongoing support has been helpful in keeping providers open and seeing new providers in the last year.”

 The program is recruiting new providers and aims to help eight new providers get up and running this fall, significantly boosting regional capacity.

 OCF is supporting The Early Learning Shared Services Alliance in the South Coast through 2023.
-In 2021, the Alliance expanded to two additional regions in Oregon in partnership with the State of Oregon, other foundations, OCF donor advised fund donors and the business community.
+In 2021, The Oregon Child Care Alliance began to serve three additional regions in Oregon in partnership with the State of Oregon, other foundations, OCF donor advised fund donors and the business community.

 Toward a more viable child care sector

 Children are more likely to be contributing members of society as adults if they are cared for in quality, developmentally appropriate early care and learning settings, yet child care providers continue to be strained as the pandemic continues.
 Shared Services Alliances are one step to help strengthen Oregon’s child care sector.